HalbFettKaese/WireframeDisplay/README.md

  ```

 ## Credits
  All of the contents of this resource pack were written by me, but the original problem statement as well as some suggestions for debugging have been provided by [Mqxx](https://github.com/Mqxx).
+Also thanks to Discord user merak48763 for suggesting a better format to encode the line width.

 If you want to thank me for my work, please consider making a small donation.\
 [![Donate](https://img.shields.io/badge/Donate-Ko--fi-green.svg)](https://ko-fi.com/halbfettkaese)